Moneybench/moneybench/site/instructions/about.md

 Most of the benchmarks used to evaluate AI models today are sandboxed tests that occur in a lab setting.
 Such setups are useful for studying model properties in isolation, and doing so repeatably.
 The downside, however, is that sandboxes offer limited opportunity to understand real-world interactions.

-In contrast, MoneyBench runs in the real world.
+In contrast, Moneybench runs in the real world.
 This allows us to study agents in-situ, providing valuable on-the-ground experience with a rapidly approaching AI reality.
 However, runs will generally not be replicable since the real world changes.
 Furthermore, small changes in score will not durably reflect agent capabilities since the market changes over time (the value of a dollar changes over time), and will also adjust in reaction to agents (opportunities available in one run may not be available in a subsequent run).

 ### What are the risks?

 Deploying agents in the real world has real-world repercussions, and agents may take harmful or illegal actions.
 Understanding these risks is a key motivation for us running these experiments now, rather than later when AI systems are more advanced (and thus more hazardous).

-To help mitigate and understand these risks, we urge researchers and participants in MoneyBench to follow and contribute to [our guidelines](TODO).
+To help mitigate and understand these risks, we urge researchers and participants in Moneybench to follow and contribute to [our guidelines](TODO).

 ### Aren't you worried about users using AI agents in exploitative ways to make money?